about the inventor-robert wajda

-Once in a blue moon we as individuals come across someone in life who is always working on an exciting idea or project.
+Once in a blue moon, we as individuals come across someone in life who is always working on an exciting idea or project.
 Robert Wajda, inventor extraordinaire, is precisely this type of person.
 Innovation and creative thinking drive Mr. Wajda towards a greater understanding of where the possibilities lie with future endeavors to improve the quality of life for everyday people.
 A thinking mind never turns off, and that’s exactly the method he approached in consideration of this very novel invention and its early beginnings.
-Problem solving never ceases to exist, even while we are asleep.
-When the human brain thinks about something on a consistent basis, realities begin to unfold.
-This may sound like lunacy to some, but only imagine that it is more common that you might think.
-Even as this project receives its Patent from the United States Patent and Trademark office (Pat.
-11499760), Mr. Wajda has (3) additional energy efficient protects in the works.
-One of which already is already “Patent Pending” and another patent is forthcoming.

 The business of entrepreneurship can be lucrative, and when combined with innovation provides a unique way to move forward with new and useful ideas constantly.
 Ingenuity does not stop with design but instead expands with the genuine passion for creativity, especially coupled with having fun.

 Mr. Wajda has always been involved with drafting new ideas and considers this aspect of innovation an essential part of daily life.
 Early academic and apprenticeship training in mechanical and industrial drafting gave him a unique grasp on the techniques that many early 1900 patent renderings depict.
 Training in Computer Animated Design (CAD) helped hone Mr. Wajda’s skills in visualizing ideas in 3D moving into modern design and engineering.